 - Do not apply if rain is expected within 24 hours.

-- Insert the Check Mate 2 tube in a standard caulking dispenser and cut the tip to the width of the check.
+- Insert the Check Mate 2 tube in a standard caulking dispenser (such as the Cox Pro Cartridge Caulk Gun) and cut the tip to the width of the check.

 - Make certain Check Mate 2 has good contact with the wood on each side of the crack.